srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 ## Introduction

-In this lab, you will learn how to install AHF either as **root** or as a non-root user as well as how to run AHF on SELinux-enabled systems.
+In this lab, you will learn how to install AHF either as **root** or as a non-root user.
+You will also learn how to run AHF on SELinux-enabled systems.

 Estimated Time: 30 minutes